Opus & Wine · Atlanta Salon Series

 TRANSCENDENTAL

 An intimate prelude to Carnegie Hall.
 Twenty guests.
-One Hamburg Steinway grand piano.
-An evening built entirely around Franz Liszt — three works that pushed the piano to the edge of what music can contain, played from a distance of three feet.
+One Hamburg Steinway grand.
+An evening built entirely around Franz Liszt — three works that pushed the piano to the limit of what music can contain, played at one metre's distance.

 The Program